dburgener/cascade/doc/TE.md

 TODO: File context labeling

 This is under discussion now.
 We agree that we should take advantage of the fact that we are parsing paths, not arbitrary strings to provide appropriate semantic checking.
 Mickael to provide motivating use case for query syntax approach.

 TODO: default contexts.
 This will be part of the next phase of design

 TODO: file_contexts.subs_dist (although is it necessary with advanced file_context handling features?)

+### Filesystem labeling

+All filesystems are labeled using the following prototype:

+`fs_context(resource fs_label, string fs_name, fs_type type, path path,
+file_type [obj_class])`

+* `fs_label` is the label you wish to apply to the filesystem.
+* `fs_name` is the OS recognized name for the filesystem. (e.g. "ext4", "proc",
+  "tmpfs")
+* `fs_type` must be one of the following options:
+  * `xattr`: Filesystems supporting the extended attribute security.selinux.
+The labeling is persistent for filesystems that support extended attributes.
+  * `task`: For pseudo filesystems supporting task related services such as pipes and sockets.
+  * `trans`: For pseudo filesystems such as pseudo terminals and temporary objects.
+  * `genfscon`: Used to allocate a security context to filesystems that cannot support any of the previous file labeling options
+* `path` is an optional path relative to root of the mounted filesystem.
+  Currently this is only valid for the proc filesystem, all other types must be "/".
+If not given, the field will default to "/".
+* `file_type` is an optional keyword representing a file type to apply the label to.
+Valid values are the same as in the file_context function.
+If not given, [any] is assumed.
+  * Note: You must use SELinux userspace tools version 3.4 or newer to use this field.

+`xattr`, `task`, and `trans` all represent filesystems that support SELinux security contexts.
+The filesystem itself has a label applied to it as a whole, which is the `fs_label` provided in this function.
+* As stated above, `xattr` supports the security.selinux extended attribute.
+  This means objects on the filesystem have persistent labeling stored in this attribute.
+* The `task` pseudo filesystem typically assigns the context of the creating process to the object.
+* The `trans` pseudo filesystem typically assigns the context based on the context of the creating process and the context associated with the filesystem type.
+This normally takes the form of a `resource_transition` call.
+If no `resource_transition` call is present, the object is assigned the label of filesystem.

+`genfscon` represents filesystems that do not support SELinux security contexts.
+Generally a filesystem has a single default security context, `fs_label` provided in this function, assigned by `genfscon` from the root (/) that is inherited by all files and directories on that filesystem.
+The exception to this is the /proc filesystem, where directories can be labeled with a specific security context.

+This call must be part of a resource block.

+#### Examples
+fs_context(foo, "ext3", xattr);
+fs_context(this, "sockfs", task);
+fs_context(this, "tmpfs", trans);

+fs_context(this, "cgroup", genfscon);
+fs_context(this, "sysfs", genfscon, "/");
+fs_context(this, "proc", genfscon, "/zap", [file]);

 ## Constants